 An insight look at an A&R routine

 When I joined the JOOF Recordings team as an A&R assistant in 2015, things were done using the typical tool that everyone uses — email.
-Each release goes through various steps, such as getting the mastering done, getting the artwork done, arranging remixes, making sure everyone got what they need etc. So as a big label that typically has a few dozens of upcoming releases in the pipeline, we had a bunch of emails sent back and forth.
+Each release goes through various steps, such as getting the mastering done, getting the artwork done, arranging remixes, making sure everyone got what they needed etc. So as a big label that typically has a few dozen of upcoming releases in the pipeline, we had a bunch of emails sent back and forth.
 The problem was obvious: it was difficult to get an overview of the pipeline and hard to track the individual status of each release.

-Eventually, I came up to using Trello as a mission control centre for our releases, and in this blog, I’d like to tell more about it.
+Eventually, I came up with using Trello as a mission control centre for our releases, and in this blog, I’d like to tell more about it.
 Perhaps, my experience will be helpful for other label managers out there, and for regular listeners, it might be just an interesting insight look at an A&R routine.

 What is Trello

-If you never heard about Trello and don’t know anything about it, I suggest watching the Getting Started With Trello or read the Beginner Tips for Using Trello first to get an idea of what this service is all about.
+If you have never heard about Trello and don’t know anything about it, I suggest watching the Getting Started With Trello or read the Beginner Tips for Using Trello first to get an idea of what this service is all about.

 This concept allows you to get a big picture and see each individual task simultaneously in a nice visual way, something that a typical to-do list fails to achieve.
 It is commonly used for software and web development, marketing, customer support, and other teams and businesses.